nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to untag a file.
-2. HelloFile recognises that the description exist.
+2. HelloFile recognises that the tag exist.
 3. HelloFile removes the file from access.

     Use case ends.

 **Extensions**

 * 2a.
-HelloFile fails to recognize the description.
+HelloFile fails to recognize the tag.

 	* 2a1.
 HelloFile shows the error message.